 - Banking Secrecy Act, also known as the Currency and Foreign Transactions Reporting Act

 - Community Reinvestment Act of 1977 (CRA)

-We take the time advising clients on non financial regulatory issues too.
+We take the time to advise clients on non-financial regulatory issues too.
 These may include a full range of human resources issues such as employment disputes or alleged discriminatory practices, or simple customer service items like properly handling a customer complaint regarding products and services.

 Meeting with an experienced Banking Law Attorney, from Dagger Law, can help business owners too.

 Small businesses often need to seek financing, whether temporary or long-term, to generate funds to start-up a new business venture, deal with an emergency, manage inventory purchasing, and pay operating costs.
 An attorney who focuses on banking, and business, the law can assist you in securing a line of credit for these purposes.
 If your company is considering commercial financing, our banking law attorneys can assist with structuring your transaction in a manner that best accomplishes your financing goals.
 We will work with your lender to achieve the most appropriate lending strategy for your situation, and allow you to focus on your business.